 A Note on Uni-Dimensionality

-You probably have a general idea what uni-dimensionality means, but just to clarify in case it is needed: "Uni-dimensional" is what Mesquita referred to when he noted that issues "must be capable of being represented along a single line or continuum" (emphasis added).
+You probably have a general idea what uni-dimensionality means, but just to clarify in case it is needed: "Uni-dimensional" is what Mesquita referred to when he notes that issues "must be capable of being represented along a single line or continuum" (emphasis added).
 In other words, the choice(s) presented in an issue must be a matter of degrees.
-The easiest example is a simple "yes or no" question, e.g.: "If a presidential election revote were held today, would you vote for Hillary Clinton to be President or not?"
+The easiest example is a simple "yes or no" question, e.g.: "If a presidential election were held today, would you vote for Donald Trump to be President or not?"
 The two extremes of this choice are "yes" and "no".
-A related continuum-based question would be: "If the election were today, how likely would you be to vote for Donald Trump on a scale of 1-10, with 1 meaning extremely unlikely and 10 meaning extremely likely?"
+A related continuum-based question would be: "If the election were today, how likely would you be to vote for Donald Trump on a scale of 1-10, with 1 meaning 'extremely unlikely' and 10 meaning 'extremely likely?'"
 This time, the extremes of the choice are 1 and 10.
 Each of these questions can be visually represented on a single line (a continuum), and the latter question presents choices that are varying degrees of the same option.
 A multi-dimensional question cannot be represented on a single line.
-For example: "If the election were held today, would you most likely vote for Hilary Clinton, Donald Trump, Gary Johnson, or Jill Stein?"
-Even though there are a discrete number of choices, they are not a varying degree of a single choice, and thus do not represent a single issue as we define it.
+For example: "If the election were held today, would you most likely vote for Joe Biden, Donald Trump, Kanye West, or none of the above?"
+No matter how many candidates are listed, even though there are a discrete number of choices, they are not a varying degree of a single choice, and thus do not represent a single issue as we define it.

 Stakeholders are the individuals or groups that act to influence the ultimate resolution of a particular issue.

 Bueno de Mesquita again provides a useful definition: